dmarafon/jg-ecommerce-test/README.md

 ## 🎯 About

-A very simple an straightforward e-commerce made with Typescript, Vue 3, Pinia and Vite as a Demo test.
+A very simple and straightforward e-commerce made with Typescript, Vue 3, Pinia and Vite as a Demo test.

 <br/>

 ### Test credentials (if you don't want to Register yourself 😓)